3o14r473/GUIDE_how-to-install-dwm-in-qubesos/README.md

 In XFCE, you can always put a window into fullscreen mode using the trusted window manager by right-clicking on a window’s title bar and selecting “Fullscreen” or pressing <alt+f11>.
 In my opinion, this is very cumbersome.
 Atleast in practice I have experienced it very often as pretty clunky.

-But thanks to [Jan Hendrik Farr](farrjanhendrik@aol.de), we can apply the [fakefullscreen](https://dwm.suckless.org/patches/fakefullscreen/) patch to enable dwm to handle fullscreened windows in a sane way.
+But thanks to [Jan Hendrik Farr](farrjanhendrik@aol.de) and [Sebastian LaVine](mail@smlavine.com), we can apply the [fakefullscreen patch](https://dwm.suckless.org/patches/fakefullscreen/) to enable dwm to handle fullscreened windows in a sane way.
-Originally intended to [enable](whichshoulddefinitelybethedefault...) dwm to display applications in their respective fullscreen mode inside windows of varying size, this patch lends itself immaculately for this QubesOS specific need.
+Originally intended to enable dwm to display applications in their respective fullscreen mode inside windows of varying size, this patch lends itself immaculately for this QubesOS specific need.
 With this patch, dwm only allows applications to enter fullscreen mode inside their assigned window areas in which they still have to obey whatever the trusted window manager, and thus the user, dictates them to.
-While preventing windows from "owning" the whole screen via fullscreen mode, fullscreened windows can still be effortlessly and very quickly moved and resized as one wishes, using the comfy dwm mechanics.
+While preventing windows from "owning" the whole screen via fullscreen mode, windows can still be effortlessly and very quickly put into fullscreen mode.
+As an additional benefit, fullscreened windows can be moved and resized as one wishes, using the comfy dwm mechanics.

-After applying this patch, [enable](https://www.qubes-os.org/doc/full-screen-mode/#enabling-full-screen-mode-for-select-vms-1) fullscreen mode globally.
+After applying this patch, [enable fullscreen mode globally](https://www.qubes-os.org/doc/full-screen-mode/#enabling-full-screen-mode-for-select-vms-1).
 And remember to disable this again, whenever you intend to switch to another window manager!